3 days SEC/SHE-E

 - Risk Control System (RCS), reactive and proactive monitoring through the use of lagging and reacting indicators, implementation of a reporting system.

-- Safety audits organization, plant management participation in safety reviews.
+- Organization of safety audits, plant management participation in safety reviews.

 - System evaluation: organization, resources, process and evaluation criteria.